klfarran/scheme-traductor/README.md

 - Navigate to [Download Dr Racket](https://download.racket-lang.org)
     - Download the version appropriate for your computer and operating system (MacOS)
     - Click on the “racket-...dmg” button
-    - In the opening/saving dialog that follows choose to save the file racket....dmg
+    - In the opening/saving dialog that follows choose to save the file "racket....dmg"
-    - Double-click on the racket....dmg disk-image file that you saved
+    - Double-click on the "racket....dmg" disk-image file that you saved
-    - From the disk folder that opens, drag the Racket vXXXX folder (where XXXX is the number of the current version of DrRacket) to the Applications folder
+    - From the disk folder that opens, drag the Racket vXXXX folder (where XXXX is the number of the current version of DrRacket) to the _Applications_ folder

 - Download the scheme-traductor folder from the main branch in this repository
     - Copy the scheme-traductor folder into the Racket/collects folder